mcomm13/personal-site-ionic-angular/README.md

 # personal-site-ionic-angular

-My personal web site built using Ionic and Angular
+My personal web site built using Ionic and Angular.